-Homework and Discussion Groups:
+Homework:

-There are four written homework assignments.
+There are seven homework assignments that include both written and programming problems.
 Students can discuss the homework questions with each other but must independently write up a solution.
-Assignments are to be individually submitted in Canvas in by 11:59pm on the due date.
+Assignments are to be individually submitted in Canvas (written assignment) and TEACH (program code) by 11:59pm on the due date.
 A subset of the homework problems will be graded.
 Assignments that are not neatly written up using a word processor/text editor will not be graded.